French Roast Coffee: A Complete Overview

 What is unique about French Roast coffee?

-The rich caramelization, full-bodied flavor, low acidity, low bitterness, and velvety texture set French Roast coffee apart from lighter and darker roasts.
+The rich caramelization, full-bodied flavor, low acidity, low bitterness, and velvety texture set French Roast Coffee apart from lighter and darker roasts.

 Why is French Roast coffee so bitter?